If you want to learn how to get cheap train tickets and save money on your travel, you’re in the right place.

 To keep on top of future train times and ticket availability, you can sign up to Trainline’s Advance Ticket Alert tool.
 This tool will keep you clued up on the best times to buy cheap train tickets by sending you email updates about your route.

-It’s also worth remembering that buying two Advance Single tickets can sometimes be cheaper than booking a return, so make sure you check all ticket types for your chosen dates.
+It’s also worth remembering that buying two Advance Single tickets can sometimes get cheaper train tickets than booking a return, so make sure you check all ticket types for your chosen dates.

 Advance booking also means you can reserve your seat on the train nice and early (and it’s always a nice feeling knowing you have a reserved seat for a long journey).